soudev/knowledge.mine/stuff/projetos.md

 * FDA - Front-end Driven Applications

   * [Front-end Driven Applications – A New Approach to Applications | Telerik Developer Network](http://developer.telerik.com/featured/front-end-driven-applications-new-approach-applications/) - 2014/09/30

---

-* [Circadio](https://getcircadio.com/) - Efficient timetracking for people with better things to do

 ### Pomodoro